 Sports Mouthguards: What to Expect

 Dr. Christy works with you to create a custom sports mouthguard.
-She will take a dental impression, or mold of teeth so that the final product can be crafted.
-Then she will make sure the mouthguard is comfortable and easy to use.
+She will take a dental impression or mold of the teeth so that the final product can be crafted.
+Then, she will ensure the mouthguard is comfortable and easy to use.

 Your mouthguard should fit securely to your teeth without the need to bite or clench the mouthguard.
-If your mouth guard does not fit properly, it can fall out, so it is important to make sure that it fits correctly.
+If your mouth guard does not fit properly, it can fall out, so it is important to ensure it fits correctly.

-Although they can last three to five years, mouthguards should be replaced each year to make sure they fit properly each sports season.
+Although they can last three to five years, mouthguards should be replaced yearly to ensure they fit properly each sports season.
 A general breakdown from repeated use may alter the fit of the mouthguard.

 How often should I replace my mouthguard?